Probabilistic Game-Theoretic Traffic Routing: Generalized Nash Equilibrium seeking

 To solve the game in \eqref{eq:generalized_game}, we focus on the computation of a variational GNE (v-GNE) \cite[Def.
 3.10]{facchinei_generalized_2010}, that is, the subset of GNEs which satisfy the KKT conditions

 where $\lambda \in \R^{|\mc E|}_{\geq 0}$ is the dual variable associated to the shared constraints in \eqref{eq:shared_constr}.
 The v-GNEs have desirable characteristics of fairness between agents and there exist several efficient algorithms for their computation.
-In particular, we adopt the Inertial Forward-Reflected-Backward (I-FoRB) algorithm \cite{belgioioso_semi-decentralized_2021}, for its convergence speed and low computational complexity.
-The I-FoRB algorithm guarantees convergence in the general class of (non-strictly) monotone games.
+In particular, we adopt the Inertial Forward-Reflected-Backward (I-FoRB) algorithm \cite{belgioioso_semi-decentralized_2023}, for its convergence speed and low computational complexity.
+The I-FoRB algorithm converges in the general class of (non-strictly) monotone games.
 On the contrary, the algorithm proposed in \cite{bakhshayesh_decentralized_2021} converges only if the game is strongly monotone, thus an additive quadratic cost is necessary, which is not needed in our model.
-The I-FoRB algorithm is semi-decentralized, in the sense that a central coordinator is required to update the aggregative and dual variables, while the rest of the computation is distributed between the agents. {We now state the main result of this section, where we denote by $L_i^f$ the Lipschitz constant of $f_i$ for all $i\in\mc I$ (which exists following Assumption \ref{as:local_cost} and the compactness of $\bOmega$): \begin{proposition} Let Assumptions \ref{as:slater}, \ref{as:monotonicity_condition} hold and let
+The agents perform a \emph{reflected} projected-gradient descent of the Lagrangian function with an inertial term \eqref{eq:primal_update}.
+Then, the agents communicate the primal variable and auxiliary variables $\bs{d}$ to the aggregator.
+In turn, the aggregator updates the aggregate variable and the dual variable via a reflected dual ascent with inertia \eqref{eq:dual_update_1} and communicates them to the agents. {We now state the main result of this section, where we denote by $L_i^f$ the Lipschitz constant of $f_i$ for all $i\in\mc I$ (which exist following Assumption \ref{as:local_cost} and the compactness of $\bOmega$): \begin{proposition} Let Assumptions \ref{as:local_cost}, \ref{as:slater}, \ref{as:monotonicity_condition} hold and let

 Then, $(\bomega^{(k)}, \lambda^{(k)})_{k\in\N}$ generated by Algorithm \ref{alg:FoRB} with stepsizes

 converges to $\col(\bomega^*, \lambda^*)$ where $\bomega^*$ is a v-GNE of \eqref{eq:generalized_game}. \end{proposition}